xzela/node-snowshoestamp/README.md

-node-snowshoe
+node-snowshoestamp
 =============

-A real NodeJS SDK for SnowShoe
+A real NodeJS library for SnowShoeStamp